Raise your hand if you’ve ever said yes to something you really didn’t want to do out of obligation or guilt.

 We’ve rounded up our top tips for getting comfortable saying no:

 When you have a clear sense of what’s important to you, it becomes easier to say “no” to things that distract from or don’t align with your priorities.
-For example, we worked with a leader at a tech start-up who decided that expanding her network was critical to getting promoted, so when a colleague invited her to a Women in Tech get-together, she made the time, despite her crammed schedule.
+For example, we worked with a woman leader at a tech start-up who decided that expanding her network was critical to getting promoted, so when a colleague invited her to a Women in Tech get-together, she made the time, despite her crammed schedule.
 But when a neighborhood mom tried to persuade her to help run the school auction, she was able to politely decline because of the time it would take away from more important goals.

 Many of us fear that by saying “No,” we’ll come off as rude, but actually, people respect us more when we set limits.
 Try cushioning your rejection by explaining your intent: “I’d love to help out but I need to stay focused on my key initiatives right now.”
 A surprise benefit is that it gives others permission to set their own limits when we stick to ours.

 For example, if someone reaches out to you with a consulting opportunity but you don’t have the bandwidth or interest, offer to put the inquirer in touch with others who may be a better fit for the job.